Review

 Posted in Review

-Just a quickie before I forget, do not pass through Citrusdal without stopping for brunch and coffee in the main road.
-The chocolate cake is the best in the west and the baked cheese cake is celestial.
-At the Grapevine Coffee Shop the instruction is clear, "greet everyone with a smile!" and...
+Just a quickie before I forget, do not pass through Citrusdal without stopping for brunch and coffee on the main road.
+The chocolate cake is the best in the west, and the baked cheesecake is celestial.
+At the Grapevine Coffee Shop, the instruction is clear: "Greet everyone with a smile!" ...

 Having street food without being a pavement special